 Take On helicopters Gameplay

-The story revolves around a Seattle-based business family (fictional), which is having a difficult time keeping their helicopter business afloat after passing of their family head.
-As a player, you will take the role of Tom Larkin, a civilian pilot and try to save the company with your brother Joe Larkin.
+The story revolves around a Seattle-based business family (fictional) having a difficult time keeping their helicopter business afloat after passing of their family head.
+As a player, you will take the role of Tom Larkin, a civilian pilot, and try to save the company with your brother Joe Larkin.

 6. Desert Strike